 It would be the job of US ‘tunnel rats’ to search these tunnels.
 However, they were often booby-trapped with spikes and grenades.

 The Vietcong and North Vietnam were supported by the Soviet Union (USSR) and China who supplied money and weapons.

-The offensive failed but had two important effects:
+The offensive failed but has been viewed as a turning point.
+It had two important effects: